Gotland Military District: Operations

 Memorial stone at P 18.
 Inscription reads: "Gotland Military Command 1982–2000.
 Gotland Military District 2000–2004."

 Gotland Military District consisted of a commanding officer, a staff and a military district group (a total of about 40 employees).
 The military districts was the regional level in the Swedish Armed Forces' organization and had the following tasks: territorial operations, defense planning, mobilization preparations, intelligence and security service, Home Guard training, voluntary defense activities, physical planning, staff service and operations.
 This means that the Swedish Armed Forces' contacts with civil authorities and organizations on Gotland largely were handled through the Gotland Military District.
-Among other things, the military district represented the Swedish Armed Forces in the government pledged assignment on civil-military cooperation, ie the crisis cooperation called "Collaboration on Gotland" (Samverkan på Gotland, GotSam).
+Among other things, the military district represented the Swedish Armed Forces in the government pledged assignment on civil-military cooperation, i.e. the crisis cooperation called "Collaboration on Gotland" (Samverkan på Gotland, GotSam).

 Each military district consisted of a number of military districts groups.
 Within the Gotland Military District was the Home Guard unit called the Gotland Group.
 I connection of the decommissioning of the Gotland Military District, the territorial responsibility and responsibility of the Gotland Group, was transferred on 1 January 2005 to the Central Military District.